Dessyreqt/Dapper.Scaffold/README.md

 ## Code License

-This code is licensed under MIT License.
+This code is licensed under the MIT License.
 See the LICENSE file for more information.

 ## Usage